 If you're interested in economics, you can choose from the following majors:

-It is also possible to pursue economics as a minor program of study.
+minor in economics.
 Approximately 15 percent of Colgate graduates choose to major or minor in economics.

 Our curriculum covers topics ranging from decision making by consumers and firms, to the functioning and role of markets, to the evaluation of public policy at both the micro and macro levels.
 Economics is one of the larger departments at Colgate both in terms of faculty and student enrollment.
+We currently have 19 tenure-stream

 honors program, a summer research assistantship, or a senior seminar (which all students are required to take).
 Several economics faculty members have published journal articles with their students.